-- 30. A more prosperous and inclusive society is fostered through properly planned and managed urbanization and the sustainable development of cities and human settlements by developing infrastructure and institutions that support social inclusion and reduced inequalities, equitable economic growth, and by creating more dent jobs in the formal economy for all. - 31.
+- 30. A more prosperous and inclusive society is fostered through properly planned and managed urbanization and the sustainable development of cities and human settlements by developing infrastructure and institutions that support social inclusion and reduced inequalities, equitable economic growth, and by creating more decent jobs in the formal economy for all. - 31.
 Adequate housing, aside from being a precursor to other essential aspects of social inclusion, such as education and health, also serves as an asset in creating livelihood opportunities.
 Well-located and connected, mixed-use and socially mixed neighbourhoods enable equitable access to services and opportunities for all.
-Well-designed networks of accessible, green and high-quality public spaces, accessible to all and free from crime and sexual harassment in view of the urgent need to prevent and eliminate all forms of violence and harassment against women and girls along with safe and equitable mobility systems, are key to promoting inclusive prosperity.
-These interventions help eradicate poverty, underpinning gender equality and the empowerment of people in vulnerable situations, prioritising their needs. - 32.
+Well-designed networks of accessible, green and high-quality public spaces, accessible to all and free from crime and sexual harassment in view of the urgent need to prevent and eliminate all forms of violence and harassment against women and girls in all their diversity along with safe and equitable mobility systems, are key to promoting inclusive prosperity.
+These interventions help eradicate poverty, underpinning achieving gender equality and the empowerment of women and girls and people in vulnerable situations, prioritising their needs. - 32.
 Adequate housing, land, and basic services are essential to lay the groundwork of a society where everyone can thrive.
 When strong, functional, and leaving no one behind, this nexus also prevents the proliferation of informal settlements and slums and reinforces their transformation.
 The housing sector touches most aspects of a country's economy and interacts with many other sectors, including industry, trade, technology, finance, transport and social development.
 Recognising the social function of land is central to guiding and financing sustainable urban development.
 Equitable access to basic services through well designed planning and institution is the basis of sustainable community and sound economic development.
 It thus plays a major role in enabling inclusive economic growth and prosperity to eradicate poverty and reduce inequalities.
-The provision of services is eminently dependent on adequate infrastructure investments and can only be achieved effectively and equitably in well-planned and sufficiently dense settlements. - 33.
-UN-Habitat's role in addressing this impact area is to promote equitable and inclusive prosperity for poverty eradication through robust data, policies and practices for better access to adequate housing, land, and basic services.
-It promotes the efficient and equitable use of land to deliver sustainable urban development, including adequate housing, and to maximise the security of tenure for the social and economic benefits that this provides, including the protection of dignity.
-UN-Habitat supports Member States in achieving adequate housing for all by promoting effective land governance and management, as well as the provision of adequate basic services.
-This contributes to harnessing the potential of urbanization to foster more inclusive prosperity, overcome existing spatial and social inequalities across the rural-urban continuum, and transform the lives of people living in informal settlements and slums. - 34.
-UN-Habitat's expertise encompasses an integrated approach to urban and territorial planning, ensuring that housing, land, and basic services are addressed holistically to advance equitable prosperity and poverty eradication.
-In line with the United Nations Habitat Assembly Resolution on Urban planning and sustainable infrastructure, UN-Habitat provides technical assistance and capacity-building support to countries, cities and other stakeholders in developing and implementing participatory and sustainable integrated urban planning and infrastructure development initiatives.
+The provision of services is eminently dependent